 1. The Board of Regents may award Honorary Degrees, University Medals, or Distinguished Service Awards as follows:

-- Honorary Degrees recognize outstanding achievement in one or more of the following areas: intellectual contributions, university service, and/or public service.
+- Honorary Degrees recognize outstanding achievement in one or more of the following areas: intellectual contributions, university service, philanthropy, and/or public service.

 - University Medals recognize those persons whose achievements and contributions are particularly associated with the university.